 Experience local market

 Local Hanoi people visit their market in the early morning and late afternoon to prepare meals, most of them are older women as they have plenty of time.
 Traditional Vietnamese cooking meals are made from very fresh ingredients so we visit the market quite often (once or twice a day).
-Thus, in the morning you will find many retired women visit the market to buy food while there would be more office women visiting the market on the way back home.
+Thus, in the morning you will find many retired women visiting the market to buy food while there would be more office women visiting the market on the way back home.
 The market served food supply for thousands of locals living around.

 At the market, local merchants sell everything to cook a Vietnamese family meal, our family meals usually include: